Who We Are - About Us

 Our Officers have a tremendous responsibility in not only directing our firefighters during emergency response but to also assist with the administrative and personnel functions of the Fire District.

 Firefighters & Support Staff

 All of our Firefighters and Support Staff are well trained and committed to excellence.
 Our team responds to incidents as needed and operates together to help our community and visitors through their challenges and emergencies.
 Our firefighters are trained to the NFPA Firefighter 1 level, NWCG Wildland Firefighter 2 level.
 Most of our team are trained to either the EMR or EMT level for medical emergencies with a few trained at higher EMT levels (paramedic).

 Firefighter/ EMT Kenneth Eads

 Firefighter/ EMR Hal Howard

 Fire / EMS Support

 Who We Are - Our Station

-The Sauvie Island Fire Department has 30 volunteers who respond to approximately 125 calls per year.
-Over 90% of our calls are EMS related, while the remainder of the calls consist of Fire, Hazmat, Alarms, and Misc.
+The Sauvie Island Fire District has a dedicated team of volunteers who respond to approximately 120 - 130 alarms per year.
+Around 70% of our alarms are EMS related, while the remainder of the calls consists of Fire, Rescue, Wildland Fires, Alarms, and emergencies.